 - 1. We will always follow instructions. - 2.
 We put our hand up to ask or answer a question. - 3.
-We will always respect the views and opinions of others.
+We will always respect the views and opinions of others. - 4.
+We will always follow the Covid-19 hygiene protocols

 Rewards: